William A. Lynch

-William Arnold Lynch (August 4, 1844 – February 6, 1907) was an Ohio lawyer and politician.
+William Arnold Lynch (August 4, 1844 – February 6, 1907) was an American lawyer and politician.

+Biography

-Lynch was born in Canton, Ohio, USA in 1844, the son of Arnold Lynch and Frances (Horan) Lynch.
-Lynch's parents, both Irish immigrants, had moved to Ohio in their young adulthood.
+Lynch was born in Canton, Ohio, on August 4, 1844, to Arnold Lynch and Frances (née Horan) Lynch.
+Hus parents, both Irish immigrants, had moved to Ohio in their young adulthood.
 Arnold Lynch was employed as a surveyor and later held office as county surveyor and recorder of deeds.
 Arnold Lynch died in 1857, when his son was thirteen years old.
-William Lynch attended the public schools in Canton and graduated at the age of sixteen.
+William attended the public schools in Canton and graduated at the age of sixteen.
 He studied the law at a local attorney's office and was admitted to the bar in 1865.
 The next year, Lynch ran as a Democrat for the office of prosecuting attorney of the county and was elected.
 Lynch was appointed city solicitor of Canton the same year, holding both offices simultaneously.
 After completing a two-year term, he was defeated for reelection by his Republican opponent, future U.S. President William McKinley.
 Lynch was renominated in 1870, facing off again against McKinley, and was narrowly elected.

 Lynch did not seek reelection in 1872, instead starting a private practice with William R. Day, the future Supreme Court justice.
 In 1874, he married Eliza Underhill, with whom he had three daughters.
 The next year, 1875, Day and Lynch faced off against McKinley in court, the two partners representing a group of coal mine owners, and McKinley representing a group of striking miners.
 The case involved charges the miners rioted when confronted with strikebreakers, but only one man was convicted.
 Lynch's brother, Austin, joined the firm in 1878, which then became known as Lynch, Day, and Lynch.
 William Lynch resigned from the partnership in 1882, but the firm continued and is the predecessor of the Canton, Ohio firm Day Ketterer, which still exists.